Last updated: December 8, 2023

 Learn how to #PlanLikeAParkRanger by following our top 10 tips for a winter visit to Yellowstone!
 Restricted vehicle access and limited services make winter visits far different than a summer experience.
 So, plan ahead, recreate responsibly, and help ensure this iconic landscape may be enjoyed by future generations.

 1. Enjoy the Drive

-If you want to drive in the park, you’ll need to come to the North Entrance in Gardiner, Montana — it’s the only road open in winter.
+If you want to drive in the park, you’ll need to come to the North Entrance in Gardiner, Montana—it’s the only road open to regular vehicles in winter.
 From there, you can drive to places like Mammoth Hot Springs, Lamar Valley, and Silver Gate/Cooke City.
 Temporary travel restrictions or closures can occur at any time without notice.
 Check our road status map and current conditions before you arrive, drive cautiously as roads can be icy, watch out for snow plows, and expect to encounter bison and other wildlife on park roads.
 Use plowed pullouts to watch wildlife, take pictures, and let other cars pass.
 Not a fan of winter driving?
 Book a guided road-based tour!

 2. Make the Most of Your Trip

 If you want to see places like Old Faithful or the Grand Canyon of the Yellowstone, you’ll need to book a guided snowcoach or snowmobile tour or apply for a permit through our non-commercial snowmobile program.
 If you want to get away from the roads, authorized businesses also offer guided skiing and snowshoeing trips, or you can explore our ski and snowshoe trails on your own.